cjolson1/Lagunitas-Quality-Assurance/README.md

 #### Selenium

 Django supports Seleium test case integration, which can help facilitate the testing process, with the class `LiveServerTestCase` within `django.test`.
 This class will automatically run a test server in the background and your Selenium tests will be run against that server.
-It not only simplifies the process, but it also means your tests can be setup the same way your Django tests are, and so both can be run together without any aditional setup using the standard `manage.py test` command.
+It not only simplifies the process, but it also means your tests can be setup the same way your Django tests are, and so both can be run together without any additional setup using the standard `manage.py test` command.

 Selenium tests can be setup inside each app’s test directory just like a regular test would be, but since they’re very tied to the specific project, we suggest creating an app where all the tests are stored.